Our Vision; Our Curriculum Intent

-Outdoor learning is a feature of our curriculum for our very youngest pupils to our Year 6.
+Outdoor learning is a key feature of our curriculum for our very youngest pupils to those children in Year 6.
 We have fabulous grounds and facilities which enhance our provision.
-Our location within the Lake District National Park, World Heritage Site enables us to extend our curriculum in a unique way; we provide learning experiences in the outdoors that challenge and inspire.
+Our location within the Lake District National Park – a World Heritage Site - enables us to extend our curriculum in a unique way; we provide learning experiences in the outdoors that challenge and inspire.

 The successful development of the whole curriculum is dependent upon the resources available, commitment and quality of the teaching staff, teachers and teaching assistants.
 The curriculum is split into units of work and delivered either as a discrete subject or as part of a ‘theme’, ‘area of learning’ or ‘topic’ in a cross curricular approach.

 These grids provide a detailed overview of our curriculum and how it progresses as children journey through our school.
 In these summary documents you will find;

 Our Values - for each subject area we have selected some of our core Christian values that complement the subject area.
 We believe that through our teaching of the subject we can exemplify the meaning of that particular value and how it applies to our school.
 For example, in Geography we better understand the value of 'friendship' by learning about different environments and places around the world where our friends (of the future?) might live or work.

 Subject Statements - for each phase of the learning journey through school we have summarised how learning and teaching work in that subject.

 The National Curriculum - Purpose of Study, Subject Aims and Subject Content; the Government's statutory requirements for teaching in each subject.

 Topic Progression Grid - an overview of the topics, projects and areas studied across the school from EYFS to Year 6.